Aryan-Jha29/CF-MultiTasker/README.md

 # CF-MultiTasker
 https://cf-multitasker.netlify.app/

-A website that can perform various task using CodeForces API
+A website that can perform various functions using [Codeforces](https://codeforces.com/) API